TheCallumInglis/curious-gorilla/readme.md

 - [schedule](./schedule/readme.md) - Here you will find the schedule of activities for the week.
 - [lessons](./lessons/readme.md) - Here you will find all the slides and resources for the lessons written in markdown.
 - [sandboxes](./sandboxes/readme.md) - Here you will find all the sandboxes/labs/things that the instructor write live during the lessons.
+- [final project](./final-project/readme.md) - Here you will find the final project requirements.

 ## How to install